 Some previous years’ entries can be read in our Poetry archive.

 Performers who wish to enter the contest for the Bardic Chair of Ynys Witrin this year must fill in an Official Entry Form, which is usually available from the Library of Avalon, Glastonbury High Street, Somerset.
 This year’s Open Gorsedh is being organised by the Gorsedh Committee of the Bardic Council of Ynys Witrin.
-Contact council (at this website) for further information or scribe (at this website) to enter via email.
+Contact us here for further information.

 |2006||Gwyn ap Nudd: King of the Faeries||Tim Hall|